About Save The Elms Program

 history and community priorities.
 We are working with the City of Sacramento to

-develop a corps of volunteer citizen scientists to monitor the remaining public elm trees in
+develop a corps of volunteer community scientists to monitor the remaining public elm trees in

 order to slow the spread of DED.

 Help the Sacramento Tree Foundation and the City of Sacramento protect our remaining public elm trees!
 From May through October, our Save the Elms Program (STEP) community scientists will monitor local elm trees for symptoms of the problematic Dutch elm disease (DED), a fungal disease that has taken the lives of thousands of our elms since the 1990's.
 Watch this online training to learn how you can help, and then email our Volunteer Coordinator if you'd like to participate in summer monitoring.